-Our spine is formed by 33 interlocking bones that are called as “vertebrae” and a disc is located between each pair of vertebrae.
+Our spine is formed by 33 interlocking bones that are called “vertebrae” and a disc is located between each pair of vertebrae.
 This disc is composed of connective tissue that surrounds a soft, jellylike center.

 The intervertebral discs have the following functions:

 - They arrange for cushioning for the vertebrae and lessen the stress caused by impact.
 By separating the vertebrae from each other, they act as a form of shock absorber for the spine.

 - They help keep the nerves that run down the spine and between the vertebrae.